aoluwolerotimi/Kickstarter-Project-Clustering/README.md

 _Note: Folders with suffix V2 are for the improved iteration of this project which is set to conclude in June 2024.
-All other content in this repo is for V1, which is sumarized below_
+All other content in this repo is for V1, which is sumarized below._

 # Identifying Fundraising Project Profiles through Clustering